energywebfoundation/origin-integration-example/packages/origin-api/README.md

   ExchangeModule,
   ExchangeIrecModule,
   UserModule,
-  IntegrationModule,
-  IssuerModule
+  IntegrationModule, // the integration module you've created earlier IssuerModule
 ]
 ```

-Now, the application may not launch until you add configuration.
+The application may not launch until you add configuration.

 ### Configuration